LGBTQ rights in Iran: Female same-sex sexual activity

 Under articles 238 and 239 of the 2013 Islamic Penal Code, the punishment for tribadism (female-female genital contact) is one hundred lashes.
 Under article 136, a woman convicted of tribadism for a fourth time receives the death penalty.
 The 2013 Penal Code does not contain any explicit provision criminalizing other cases of female-female sexual contact.

 Capital punishment

 A protester of the killing of homosexual people in Iran.
 Washington, DC.
 July 19, 2006.

-Some human rights activists and opponents of the government in Iran claim between 4,000 and 6,000 gay men and lesbians have been executed in Iran for crimes related to their sexual orientation since 1979.
 According to The Boroumand Foundation, there are records of at least 107 executions with charges related to homosexuality between 1979 and 1990.
 According to Amnesty International, a male homosexual was executed in January 1990 under unclear circumstances that is no reason was given.
 At least five people convicted of homosexual activity, three men and two women were executed in January 1990 as a result of the government policy of demanding executions of those who "practice homosexuality".

-In a November 2007 meeting with his British counterpart, Iranian member of parliament Mohsen Yahyavi admitted that the government in Iran believes in the death penalty for homosexuality.
-According to Yahyavi, gays deserve to be executed.
-He said that if they do it privately then it's okay but if they do it overtly then they are to be executed.